Tinkerforge/doc/en/source/Kits/TabletopWeatherStation/TabletopWeatherStation.rst

 enclosure.

-.. _tabletop_weather_station_main:
+.. _tabletop_weather_station_demo:

-Main Application
+Demo Application
 ----------------

-The main application for the Tabletop Weather Station is written in Python.
-You can find the source code `here <https://github.com/Tinkerforge/tabletop-weather-station/tree/master/main>`__ and executables for Linux, macOS and Windows are available `here <TBD>`__.
+The demo application for the Tabletop Weather Station is written in Python.
+You can find the source code `here <https://github.com/Tinkerforge/tabletop-weather-station/tree/master/demo>`__ and executables for Linux, macOS and Windows are available `here <TBD>`__.